experiandataquality/GlobalIntuitive/README.md

 ## Support

-At the time of writing, this sample code is currently supported in Chrome, Firefox and Safari latest, as well as IE 10.
+At the time of writing, this sample code is currently supported in Chrome, Firefox, Safari and Edge latest, as well as IE 11.